 It’s hard to find a “Top Places to Live” or “Coolest Suburb” list that does not feature Somerville.
 This comes as no surprise to residents.
 It’s 5 miles outside of Boston, culturally diverse, has an amazing restaurant scene, green space, and is easily accessible by car or public transportation.

 Arguably the first Somerville neighborhood Bostonians turned to in search of more affordable living still within reach of the city, Davis Square has undergone a major transformation over the last couple of decades.
 It’s artsy and full of character.

-More shopping center, than actual neighborhood, I would be remiss not to include it in must-know Somerville neighborhoods.
-The real estate inventory here is exclusively high rise condos tucked on the peripheral of fitness centers, retail, restaurants, and Lego Land.
-Living here is the height of convenience to say the least.
+More shopping centers, than actual neighborhoods, I would be remiss not to include it in must-know Somerville neighborhoods.
+The real estate inventory here is exclusively high-rise condos tucked on the peripheral of fitness centers, retail, restaurants, and Lego Land.
+Living here is the height of convenience, to say the least.

 Average Sale Price: $819,595

 Click the photo below for a collection of available properties in Somerville.

 If you’re thinking of a move to Somerville or interested in learning more about this neighborhood, contact

 me, and let’s get the conversation started!